SiliconLabs/peripheral_examples/series2/iadc/iadc_scan_continuous_ldma/readme.txt

 This project demonstrates use of the IADC to continuously sample two single-ended input channels.
 The CPU starts the scan while in EM0, and operation continues in EM2 with the LDMA saving the results to RAM and waking the system with an interrupt request to toggle a GPIO pin.

 Careful pin selection for peripherals operating in EM2 is required because only port A and B pins remain functional; port C and D pins are static in EM2 and cannot be used as peripheral inputs or outputs.
 For this reason, the IADC scan channel inputs in this example must be port A/B pins.
-However, LDMA transfer complete toggle is performed in the LDMA ISR, operating in EM0, and may utilize pins on any port.
+However, any pin can be toggled after all conversion results are transferred to RAM because the CPU is executing the LDMA IRQ handler and the system is in EM0.

 NOTE: To modify this example to take differential external measurements, the negative inputs for scan table entries 0 and 1 must